apache/spark/docs/sparkr.md

 {% endhighlight %}
 </div>

-## DataFrame Operations
+## SparkDataFrame Operations

-SparkR DataFrames support a number of functions to do structured data processing.
+SparkDataFrames support a number of functions to do structured data processing.
 Here we include some basic examples and a complete list can be found in the [API](api/R/index.html) docs:

 ### Selecting rows, columns

 <div data-lang="r"  markdown="1">
 {% highlight r %}
-# Create the DataFrame
+# Create the SparkDataFrame
-df <- createDataFrame(sqlContext, faithful)
+df <- as.DataFrame(faithful)

-# Get basic information about the DataFrame
+# Get basic information about the SparkDataFrame
 df
 ## SparkDataFrame[eruptions:double, waiting:double]